 Software testing is the process of evaluating the program/product to achieve the desired outcome with no errors (bugs) and also testing the integrity of the product by performing analytics.
 One should have adequate skills to evaluate and perform analytics to the program either with or without a degree.
 This article illustrates the importance of essential skills required to perform software testing which can be gained without getting a degree.
 To become a software tester, one does not necessarily need an IT degree or a degree in computer science.
 Passion, keen interest in software testing, technical skills and knowledge, in-demand software tester courses, ISTQB course, mobile testing course, software testing certifications and Australian work experience in testing are required.

-If you want to become a software tester but do not have a degree and do not have the experience, it is very important that before commencing this journey you create a plan or an approach which outlines key steps you need to take to become a software tester.
+If you want to become a software tester but do not have a degree and do not have the experience, it is very important that before commencing this journey you create a plan or an approach that outlines key steps you need to take to become a software tester.

 - Research the market about software testing skills required and document your findings and information for future reference.